The 5 Best Massachusetts Homeowners Insurance Companies

 Recent winters in Massachusetts have been wicked bad.
 After the state was rocked with 110 inches of snow during the winter of 2014–15, many homes were damaged by ice dams.
 The dams form on roofs when snow melts and refreezes, which prevents drainage and causes water damage to walls and ceilings in addition to roofs.
 Insurers paid out an average of $10,000 per claim in these cases.

-How We Found the Best Insurance (Hello, Independent Insurance Brokers!)
+How We Found the Best Insurance in Massachusetts

 To find the best, we used our review on nationwide providers as a guide to evaluate the top five private homeowners’ insurance providers in Massachusetts by market share: MAPFRE, Liberty Mutual, Arbella Mutual, Safety Insurance, and Chubb Ltd. We also chatted with insurance experts to learn what makes Massachusetts unique.